stoyicker/android-check/README.md

 check {
   // Do absolutely nothing, default: false skip true/false
-  // Fails build if a violation is found, default: true abortOnError true/false.
-Ignored if all per-tool confs are set to abortOnError false (see below)
+  // Fails build if a violation is found, default: true.
+Ignored if all per-tool confs are set to abortOnError false (see below) abortOnError true/false
   // Checkstyle configuration
   checkstyle {
     // Completely skip CheckStyle, default: false